The Ultimate Makeup Bag Packing Guide

 - 1 Bottle of Makeup Remover

-Can I Bring Full-Size Makeup in a Checked Bag?
+Can I Pack Full-Size Makeup in a Checked Bag?

 If you’re operating a RuPaul-level beauty routine, you can breathe a sigh of relief knowing full-sized makeup can go in a checked bag.
 Travelers doing checked luggage don’t have to pay attention to the TSA’s regulations on liquids, gels, creams, and aerosols.
 On the downside, you’ll have to pay that pesky bag fee.
 Still, you’ll have the freedom to pack any sized products (hello, jumbo bottle of bronzer!), and you can bring as many as you like, or as many as will fit in your suitcase.

-Can I Bring Full-Size Makeup in a Carry-On?
+Can I Bring Full-Size Makeup in a Carry-On Bag onto the Plane?

 Unfortunately, no. This is where traveling with makeup requires a bit more thought.
 If you’re bringing your suitcase on the flight, your liquid, gel, cream, and aerosol products must adhere to TSA’s 3-1-1 rule (3.4-ounce bottles or less; in one quart-sized, clear, plastic, zip-top bag; one bag per passenger).
 So double-check the size of your products.
 If they’re smaller than 3.4-ounces, these items are ready to pack.
 If they’re more, you need to to transfer them into a TSA-compliant container (or buy a new travel-sized version).